Unique-5/Unique-5/README.md

 ---

-## Where I might be headed
+## Where I am headed:

-Cybersecurity analyst work.
-IAS.
-MBA.
-DBA.
+Currently focusing mainly on becoming eligible for the cybersecurity/ security analyst role. late in life i wish to work towards an MBA and DBA degree, focused in security management but i may transition based on needs of the time.
 These are things I am considering, not a locked in plan.
 I am ambitious but I know these paths change as you learn more.
 I will see where I actually end up.

 ---

 ## Get in touch

 - Email: contactuniq14@gmail.com
-- Location: Asansol, West Bengal, India
+- Location: West Bengal, India

 ---